essif-lab/framework/docs/tev2/toip-terminology-toolbox.md

   - ``(?P<showtext>.+?)@(?P<scopetag>[a-z0-9_-]*)(?::(?P<vsn>[a-z0-9_-]+?))?\](?P<ref>\((?P<id>[a-z0-9_-]*)(?::(?P<headingid>[a-z0-9_-]+?))?\))?`` to subsequently obtain the various fields as (named) capturing groups from the PCRE regex.

 Notes:
-- You can use [debuggex](https://www.debuggex.com/) to see what these regexes do (don't forget to choose PCRE as the regex flavor to work with).
+- You can use [debuggex](https://www.debuggex.com/) to see what these regexps do (don't forget to choose PCRE as the regex flavor to work with).
-- These regexes should be improved to cater for exceptional situations, so that they do not match e.g. pieces of code (such as the regex specifications we presented above).
-Alternatively, [TRRT](#trrt) might specify specific syntax for pieces of text from within which a match with these regexes is ignored.
+- These regexps should be improved to cater for exceptional situations, so that they do not match e.g. pieces of code (such as the regex specifications we presented above).
+Alternatively, [TRRT](#trrt) might specify specific syntax for pieces of text from within which a match with these regexps is ignored.

 When a [term ref](term-ref@ctwg) is located, and its parts are known, any parts that are omitted (empty capturing groups) should be provided with their default value, as follows:
 - the `scopetag` default refers to the [scope](@ctwg) from which the [TRRT](#trrt) is called.